digiworld01/Smart_Irrigation_Robot/README.md

   #include <AFMotor.h>
  #include<Servo.h>
 ```
-We haave to define the triggered pin and echo pic for ultrasonic sensor 1 and ultrasonic sensor 2
+We have to define the triggered pin and echo pin for ultrasonic sensor 1 and ultrasonic sensor 2
 triggered pin> is used to trigger the ultrasonic sound pulses.
 Echo pin produces a pulse when the reflected signal is received.
 echo pin>Echo pin is an ****Output pin****.
 This pin goes high for a period of time which will be equal to the time taken for the US wave to return back to the sensor
 ```bash